 7.1.
-The main issue for consideration in the determination of this application is whether the proposed variation of condition 9 attached to planning permission 16/00444/RM to remove the requirement to deliver the shared footpath and cycleway hereby permitted is acceptable to the Local Planning Authority.
+The main issue for consideration in the determination of this application is whether the proposed variation of condition 9 attached to planning permission 16/00444/RM to amend the delivery of the footpath to 3 months after the first occupation of the dwellings hereby permitted is acceptable to the Local Planning Authority.